rra94/HelikarLab/README.md

 5. Start RApache and open this file from your browser.

 ##OpenCPU Demo
-A simple app that takes in 3 numbers from the user and returns the mean.
+A simple app that takes in numbers from the user and returns the mean.
+It then plots a  bar chart with these numbers.
+The numbers below the mean are coloured red and others, blue.
 This demo uses the OpenCPU library.

 Working demo can be found at:
 http://home.iitk.ac.in/~rrishav/demo2.html